A Bird's Eye View on Cloud Computing Service Delivery Models

 XaaS is an umbrella term that encompasses any service that delivers a specific function or operational facility over the cloud.
 Here are a few examples:

-Meanwhile, cloud technology keeps influencing change and disruption across all business segments, even more so during these uncertain times.
+Meanwhile, cloud technology keeps influencing change and disruption across all business segments, even more so as technologies like artificial intelligence and machine learning gain widespread adoption.
 It’s safe to claim that innovation and experimentation driven by cloud services will continue to bolster organizational capabilities.

-In such a scenario, Gartner expects worldwide spending on public cloud services to top $480 billion by the end of 2022.
+In such a scenario, Gartner forecasts worldwide spending on public cloud services to top $723 billion by the end of 2025.

 Featured image by Pxfuel